AI in Mental Health: Key Advances Changing Therapy in 2024

 AI has been practically applied to streamline EHR record keeping and reduce administrative load on clinicians.
 Here are some AI-based features recently introduced in EHR systems.

-• Recording notes from patient-clinician conversations.
+Recording notes from patient-clinician conversations.
 One EHR provider has recently introduced a feature that allows to confidentially record conversations between patients and clinicians.
 An electronic note is generated and updated with a draft of the discussion, which the physician can then review, edit, and finalize.
 This can significantly save time spent by doctors after clinical hours and improve documentation quality.

-• Voice assistants and summarizing.
+Voice assistants and summarizing.
 Integration of voice assistants into EHR systems allows clinicians to get specific information about the patient’s history without looking through dozens of documents.
-The clinician can just ask questions like “Has she ever complained about panic attacks” and receive accurate answers within seconds.
+The clinician can just ask questions like “Has she ever complained about panic attacks?” and receive accurate answers within seconds.
 A clinician can also get AI summaries and detailed medical history, including changes since the last visit, new medications, clinical documentation, past treatments, risk factors, etc.

-• Patient scheduling.
+Patient scheduling.
 Mental health artificial intelligence can optimize patient scheduling.
 AI software can prioritize high-need visits and reserve slots based on predicted daily volume of patients.
 This makes sure that patients who need care the most will receive it.
-AI scheduling solution can also update templates to minimize open slots, and manage no-shows and cancellations.
+An AI scheduling solution can also update templates to minimize open slots, and manage no-shows and cancellations.

-Applying AI for streamlining routine tasks and reducing administrative load is one of the most practical ways to achieve improved efficiency and productivity.
+Given the current state of technological development, applying AI for streamlining routine tasks and reducing administrative load is one of the most practical ways to achieve improved efficiency and productivity.

 AI mental health chatbots